Fat acceptance movement: Legislation

-However, not all legal changes have protected the rights of fat people.
-Despite recommendations from the Equal Employment Opportunity Commission to the contrary, the United States Court of Appeals for the Sixth Circuit has decided that fat people will only qualify as disabled if it can be proved that their weight is caused by an underlying condition, supporting the concept that being obese is not inherently a disability.
+Not all legal changes have protected the rights of fat people.
+Despite recommendations from the Equal Employment Opportunity Commission to the contrary, in 2009 the United States Court of Appeals for the Sixth Circuit decided that fat people will only qualify as disabled if it can be proved that their weight is caused by an underlying condition, supporting the concept that being obese is not inherently a disability.
+The Supreme Court of Texas came to a similar conclusion in 2023.
+But in 2018, the Washington Supreme Court provided weight-related disability bias protection without evidence of a related medical condition.
 Other countries besides the United States have considered legislation to protect the rights of fat people.
 In the UK an All-Party Parliamentary Group published a report in 2012 called Reflections on Body Image that found that one in five British people had been victimized because of their weight.
 The report recommended that Members of Parliament investigated putting "appearance-based discrimination" under the same legal basis as sexual or racial discrimination via the Equality Act 2010 which makes it illegal to harass, victimize or discriminate against anyone in the workplace based on several named categories, including size or weight.
 The Equality Act came into force on 1 October 2010, it brings together over 116 separate pieces of legislation into one single Act.
 The Act provides a legal framework to protect the rights of individuals and advance equality of opportunity for all.